troyhacks/MoonLight/docs/develop/installation.md

 * A local webserver starts on [localhost:5173](http://localhost:5173/).

 ## Troubleshooting
-* In general: first close and restart vscode and run ☑️ or ➡️ again.
+* In general: first close and restart VSCode and run ☑️ or ➡️ again.
-* python > 3.10: install python (3.11.13) in the vscode shell (not in a normal os terminal)
+* python > 3.10: install python (3.11.13) in the VSCode shell (not in a normal os terminal)
 * esptool.py not downloaded: deinstall platformIO IDE and install pioarduino IDE extensions (required for support of latest esp-idf 5.5)
 * Run everything from within VSCode, close any alternative / external tools which (potentially) access esp32 devices.
 They can claim resources or send commands to the device which interfere with what we trying to accomplish here.
 * Set WWWData.h right